Ruth Sadler

 I love that our company works so closely with the military, and because of this, there is a genuine commitment to support me as a reserve.
 I am required to volunteer for a total of 24 days a year which can be evenings and weekends, but sometimes it falls within the working day.

-Leonardo has a very clear policy allowing me to take an additional 10 days leave a year for reserve activity.
-I will also be supported for a five-month deployment in 2025, which means my whole team is involved in ensuring my role is covered while I’m away serving.
-Having a flexible working policy also means I can adapt my working hours to accommodate training, such as leaving work early to get to Portsmouth for a training night, or starting work a little later the next day if it’s a late finish at unit.
+Leonardo has a very clear policy allowing me to take an additional 12 days leave a year for reserve activity.
+I was also supported going on a 6 month deployment in 2025; my whole team was involved in ensuring my role was covered while I was away serving.
+Having a flexible working policy also means I can adapt my working hours to accommodate training, such as leaving work early to get to Portsmouth for a training night, or starting work a little later the next day if it’s a late finish at the unit.

 What advice would you give other reserves thinking about joining Leonardo?

 I always highly recommend Leonardo to my reserve ‘oppos’ as the company’s policies are designed with reserves in mind.
-I would also highly recommend being a reserve to my Leonardo colleagues.
-The experience gained from the military can be transferred directly back into our roles here, and there are vast opportunities for training, travel and making new friends, not to mention the adventurous training and sporting possibilities.
+I would also highly recommend being a reserve to my Leonardo colleagues; the experience gained from the military can be transferred directly back into our roles here, and there are vast opportunities for training, travel and making new friends, as well as the endless adventurous training and sporting possibilities.

 Partnering with UK Armed Forces